maartins/HowToOpenCVArucoAndroidStudio/README.md

 ### Prologue; Initial setup:
 - Install Windows 10, Cmake, Python, Android Studio, MinGW
-- In MinGW install manager choose: `mingw32-base-bin` and `msys-base-bin`
+- If using MinGW install manager choose: `mingw32-base-bin` and `msys-base-bin`
+- Check if
 - Add Python to PATH variable in Windows settings, if not done already; Restart PC.
 - Setup project directory for building and easy access:
   - Create a folder: `../opencv_project`